 Virtual Meetings: Accessibility Checklist & Best Practices

-Due to the COVID-19 pandemic, businesses have had to turn to virtual platforms to host their meetings, conferences, webinars, and other events.
+Due to the COVID-19 pandemic, businesses turned to virtual platforms to host their meetings, conferences, webinars, and other events.
+Post-pandemic, virtual meetings may be used in more circumstances than before, as well as simply more often, due to the lower costs involved and the ability to reach many more participants.
 Just as with in-person events, virtual events must be accessible to disabled individuals.
 When planning a virtual event, you must consider their accessibility needs, including those who are deaf or hard of hearing, blind, or have intellectual, developmental, or mobility disabilities.

 Below is a checklist to help you ensure that your events are accessible.